KvalitetsIT/kitcaddy/README.md

 with the public certificate from the STS, so that the WSC and the WSP can add it to their trusted certificates.

-Run the setup with `docker-compose up`, and visit <a href="localhost:8080">localhost:8080</a> in your browser to verify that the STS correctly pass a token to the WCS and allow access to the service that the WSP is connected to.
+Run the setup with `docker-compose up`, and visit <a href="localhost:8080">localhost:8080</a> in your browser to verify that the STS correctly pass a token to the WSC and allow access to the service that the WSP is connected to.

 The certificate for the KitCaddy WSP must be a SAN certificate, with the DNS.1 attribute set to the lowercase name of the service (